isc-projects/bind9/doc/arm/reference.rst

    :tags: zone, query, server
    :short: Sets the time to live (TTL) to zero when caching a negative response to an SOA query.

-   If ``yes``, when caching a negative response to an SOA query set the TTL to zero.
+   If ``yes``, this option instructs BIND to set the TTL to zero when caching a negative response to an SOA query.
    The default is ``no``.

 .. namedconf:statement:: update-check-ksk